CDJellen/ndbc-api/README.md

 #### Contributing
 The `ndbc-api` is actively maintained, please feel free to open a pull request if you have any suggested improvements, test coverage is strongly preferred.

+To run tests, first install the ndbc-api general usage and dev requirments in your environment:

+1. `pip install -r requirements.txt`
+2. `pip install -r requirements_dev.txt`

+Run the tests from the root directory using `pytest .`.
+To run all tests use `pytest . --run-slow --run-private`.

 As a reminder, breaking changes will be considered, especially in the current `alpha` state of the package on `PyPi`.
 As the API further matures, breaking changes will only be considered with new major versions (e.g. `N.0.0`).

 Alternatively, if you have an idea for a new capability or improvement, feel free to open a feature request issue outlining your suggestion and the ways in which it will empower the atmospheric research community.